SpeciesFileGroup/taxonworks_doc/manuals/STAGED_IMAGE_WORKFLOW.md

 *g.* Type  `ctrl-n`, or click the button (but yuck, touching the mouse is dirty and yucky), to save the record and move to the next image.

-### Notes
+### Step recommendations
-* We recommend you only transcribe labels, do not assign the Taxon Determination at this point.
+* Stay focused on verbatim transcription at this stage.
+We recommend you only transcribe labels, do not assign the Taxon Determination or other attributes like Sex or stage at this point.

+### Tips
 * The `Task: Transcribe Specimen` interface can be driven completely by keypresses with the exception of the real-time OCR window.
 * Control (`ctl`) keys are those in square brackets, like `[n]` (which saves the record and jumps you to the next one)